 It is our goal to help you produce and submit the highest quality graphics and multimedia to accompany your article.
 This section reviews how to prepare and submit electronic files for publication.

 A figure includes the entire illustration or diagram, as well as labeling, belonging to a single caption.
 Figures can be integrated in the main article or supporting information.
-The supplement file should be converted to a .PDF file.
+Figure parts must be combined into one cohesive file.
+More information about this requirement is here.

 AGU recommends that you submit figures as .eps, .tif, .jpg, or .pdf file types.